Hello Planning Mashers!

 Bullet Journal is such a powerful and all-inclusive tool, that’s it’s easy to get lost and absolutely forget that you’re using it for productivity.
 Unless of course, it’s not your goal, which is totally fine – your BuJo, your rules.

 BUT…. in case you DO want to be productive with your Bullet Journal, let me list here are a few simple tips you can follow.
-They’ll help you get back on track and increase your productivity as you wouldn’t believe it!
+They’ll help you get back on track and increase your productivity as you wouldn’t believe it, especially if you suddenly find yourself struggling with productivity while in college or working from home.

 1. Brain Dump